 Delve into Spanish and take a group or private lesson with tutors at the hostel, available Monday through Friday.
 The classes are a fun way to improve your language skills and socialize.
 If you’re in need of some exercise, yoga classes are also held at Ivy Hostel, helping backpackers with their (literal) heavy load, to find strength and calmness.
 Yoga is open to both beginners and advanced guests.

 All reservations come with a complimentary breakfast, including eggs, toast, fruit, and juices or coffee.
 From Jose Maria Córdoba Airport, a taxi to the hostel should take about 45 minutes at a fixed rate of $70,000 COP.
 You can also hop on a bus to San Diego and take a cab from there.

 Popular with the digital nomads of Medellín, the Yellow House Hostel is easily recognizable from its bright decor.
 Tucked away in the Floresta neighborhood, two blocks from the Floresta metro station, the hostel is ideal for backpackers who want to avoid the tourists of El Poblado.

 Claiming to be somewhere between a hostel and a bed and breakfast, Yellow House features sizable communal spaces to eat, plan, and talk with other guests.

-Run by a small group of people, this hostel gives a personalized experience, attending to the needs of guests quickly and efficiently, catering for people who want to see the city in the day and sleep at night.
+Run by a small group of people, this hostel gives a personalized experience, attending to the needs of guests quickly and efficiently, catering to people who want to see the city during the day and sleep at night.

 Chillin District Hostel certainly lives up to its name.
 A large house in the heart of Medellín, the hostel is covered with soft bean bags, lazy hammocks, and designated areas to fully chill out.
 Large windows and patio doors keep the hostel well light in the Colombian sunshine and create an atmosphere of tranquil openness.